1124jaewookim/towards-generalizable-scene-change-detection/README.md

 </div>

 ## :bulb: Problem Formulation
-We formulate the research problem by casting a fundamental question: "Can contemporary SCD models detect arbitrary real-world changes beyond the scope of research data?”
+We formulate the research problem by casting a fundamental question: *"Can contemporary SCD models detect arbitrary real-world changes beyond the scope of research data?"*